jjmedinaariza/modelling_book/docs/08-regression_new.md

 <img src="08-regression_new_files/figure-html/unnamed-chunk-24-1.png" width="672" />

 Although in the plot we still see a line, what we are really estimating here is the average of *log_viol_r* for each of the two categories.
-Notice that we have used `position=jitter` to better see the points in the graph.
-Without that argument all the points would be sitting in two straight vertical lines coming up from "No" and "Yes" in the X axis.

 Let's have a look at the results: